-Demandbase has combined their unique digital identification technology (proprietary Database + patented correlation engine), their proprietary dataset (data from its ad networks and proprietary DSP) with artificial intelligence, machine learning (+Natural Language Processing) to take offsite and onsite account activity (all unstructured) and use technology to structure it and identify, rank, and prioritize which accounts are in market for your products/services/solutions today and exactly how & where they are showing buying intent.
+Demandbase has combined their unique digital identification technology (proprietary Database + patented correlation engine), their proprietary dataset (data from its ad networks and proprietary DSP) with artificial intelligence, machine learning (+Natural Language Processing) to take offsite and onsite account activity (all unstructured) and use technology to structure it and identify, rank, and prioritize which accounts are in market for your products/services/solutions today and exactly how and where they are showing buying intent.

 Real-Time Intent leverages AI and machine learning to analyze and learn from Demandbase’s comprehensive B2B database.
-Drawing on 700 billion B2B interactions across the web, 4 billion IP addresses, 4 billion TB of behavioral data and 36B B2B site visits, it’s the only intent-monitoring technology that instantly maps global B2B interactions between accounts & individual buyers with B2B products & topics.
-This mapping enables marketers to have clear insight into the immediate interests and behaviors of their buying committees – across the funnel
+Drawing on 700 billion B2B interactions across the web, 4 billion IP addresses, 4 billion TB of behavioral data and 36B B2B site visits, it’s the only intent-monitoring technology that instantly maps global B2B interactions between accounts and individual buyers with B2B products and topics.
+This mapping enables marketers to have clear insight into the immediate interests and behaviors of their buying committees – across the funnel.

 A profile is the set of inputs that Demandbase uses to identify and prioritize target accounts.
-The profile contains 6 steps:
+The profile contains these steps:

 - Name your profile